mparker2/mparker_phd_thesis/introduction/text.md

 \label{ssec:transcription}

 Transcription is the process by which DNA is copied into messenger RNA (mRNA) or non-coding RNA (ncRNA), by a DNA-templated RNA polymerase.
 In eukaryotic systems, all mRNA is transcribed by RNA Polymerase II (Pol II).
 Initiation of transcription is often catalysed by general or specific transcription factors which bind to the promoter region, upstream of the transcriptional start site (TSS).
 Human promoter sequences are enriched for PG4 motifs conforming to the Quadparser motif [@Eddy2006; @Huppert2007].
 Tumour suppressor genes have fewer promoter PG4s than might be expected by chance, whilst proto-oncogenes contain more than might be expected [@Eddy2006].
 PG4s also overlap with regions of open chromatin, detected by methods such as DNase Hypersensitivity sequencing (DNase-seq) or Assay for Transposable-Accessible Chromatin by Sequencing (ATAC-seq), suggesting they are often actively transcribed [@Huppert2007].
 Hänsel-Hertsch et al. used the BG4 antibody to perform ChIP-seq of G4 structures in conjunction with ATAC-seq and RNA-seq, in normal human keratinocytes and an immortalised cell line [@Hansel2016].
 They found that BG4 peaks were indeed associated with open promoters, and were found upstream of expressed genes [@Hansel2016].
 Interestingly, many more BG4 peaks were identified in the immortalised cells than in normal cells, despite having similar levels of open chromatin.
 Furthermore, genes which only had a promoter BG4 peak in the immortalised cells tended to be more highly expressed in those cells compared to the normal cells, suggesting that promoter G4s may increase gene expression.
-This increase in expression may be the result of recruitment of positive transcription factors.
+A potential mechanism for this increase in expression might be the result of recruitment of positive transcription factors.

 Perhaps the most well-studied promoter G4 is the Nuclease Hypersensitive Element III (NHEIII) found in the promoter of the c-MYC oncogene.
 The NHEIII contains a number of G-rich tracts which have been shown to form G4s *in vitro* by a variety of methods [@Simonsson1998; @Siddiqui-Jain2002; @Seenisamy2004; @Ambrus2005].
 Formation of a G4 by this region has a strongly repressive effect on gene expression.
 Siddiqui-Jain et al. found that treatment of cells with the G4 stabilising agent TMPyP4 led to repression of c-MYC, whilst G4 abolishing mutations in a c-MYC promoter luciferase assay caused a three-fold increase in expression [@Siddiqui-Jain2002].
 Pull-down of NHEIII binding factors by González et al. identified Nucleolin as a potential G4 interacting partner [@Gonzalez2009].
 Nucleolin is a multi-functional protein implicated in ribosome synthesis, transcription and chromatin remodelling.
 González et al. went on to show that Nucleolin binds to the c-MYC promoter *in vivo*, and that nucleolin overexpression results in downregulation of c-MYC gene expression [@Gonzalez2009], by promoting G4 formation [@Gonzalez2010].